Matthew 5-7 Outline and Overview: Power of Kingdom Living

 Reconciler

-Seeking God's best in others opens himself up to bring God’s peace into the lives of others.
+Seeking God's best in others opens oneself up for God’s peace to enter the lives of others.

-"Peacemakers" describes those who are no longer protecting their own self interests but seeking to implement God's principles of truth and graiousness in the relationships around them.
+"Peacemakers" describes those who are no longer protecting their own self-interests but seeking to implement God's principles of truth and graciousness in the relationships around them.

 Matthew 5:10-12